Ladybugs, the little round red color bug with black spots, oh, who cannot identify lady bug? We all have known it from childhood days!

 Don’t think they will cure every bug problem.
-The ladybug provides true organic aphid control by lunching on aphids, mealybugs, tiny spider mites, scale bugs of all types, thrips, aphid lion, whiteflies, the larvae and other insects.
+The ladybug will control and get rid of aphids organically.
+They lunch on aphids, mealybugs, tiny spider mites, scale bugs of all types, thrips, aphid lion, whiteflies, the larvae and other insects.
 Most of these pests eat the leaves of your garden plants leading to defoliation.

 Incorrectly called a bug, when actually they are beetles.
 The lady beetle is also known in Europe as the “ladybird beetle”.
 Legend tells us lady beetle was named after the Virgin Mary in the Middle Ages.

 Today lady beetles are local to all parts of North America with around 400 distinct species with 98 of them living in Florida alongside retirees and different sweethearts of daylight.
 Around the world, entomologists have distinguished somewhere in the range of 4,500 species of these insects.

 With so many species, you’ll find lady beetles come in numerous shapes and sizes.
 Typically when we think a “ladybug,” we picture a red-orange insect with dark black spots.
 Be that as it may, the number of spots may change as they may even look more smudged than spot-like, and some have stripes rather than spots.
 Some, more yellow than red-orange, others dark without spots and some are black with dark spots.
 What they all have in common is their hatchlings are all “croc like” and have three sets of legs.

 How Lady Beetles Become Useful In Gardens